EdSabhin/altafi-currency-conversion/README.md

-# Fialta Currency Conversion
+# AltaFi Currency Conversion

-Fialta is a financial data application leveraging frankfurter.app's API in order to display several data points, as well as to provide currency conversions against the EURO, all up to date.
+AltaFi is a financial data application leveraging frankfurter.app's API in order to display several data points, as well as to provide currency conversions against the EURO, all up to date.